How to growth hack your social media and make it more effective than ever.

 How can you establish a strong brand voice you may wonder?
 Easy.
 Simply follow our tone of voice guidelines and learn how to find a consistent voice for your social media marketing and promote your brand in the best possible way, so, let’s get started.

-Before going deep into the main points of how to establish and maintain the tone of voice of your brand on social media, you first need to understand what tone of voice exactly is and why it is important.
+Before diving deep into the main points of how to establish and maintain your brand’s tone of voice on social media, you first need to understand what tone of voice exactly is and why it is important.

 Basically, the tone of voice that you use represents your brand’s personality as well as its values.
 The clearer the tone of voice, the clearer the personality and the values of your brand, it’s that simple.
-But why does tone of voice matter, you might ask yourself?
+But why does tone of voice matter so much?
 Here are a couple of reasons.

 Just as a person has the capability to make a first impression after saying a few sentences, a company has this ability as well, especially with the written word on social media.
 How a company introduces and promotes itself is crucial when it comes to expressing their personality and core values, and this is where tone of voice comes into play.